 3. Have another body temperature check after landing

 Like #2, the body temperature or heat check is pretty standard in airports.
 You will just have to go through this as normal.
 (At this point, you will be required to wear a mask at all times.
-I suggest buying one or two in your home country where you live.)
+I suggest buying one or two in your home country before taking your flight.)

 4. Submit paperwork and download the COVID-19 health monitoring app

-You will then have to present your paperwork, like this Consent to Quarantine form.
+You will then have to present your paperwork.
 You will also be asked to download the self-diagnosis app to help the Korean government monitor your health during your isolation period.

 5. Have your declared address or place of quarantine verified, if applicable